Tips to Keep Your Plants Healthy and Thriving

 - Direct Sunlight: Plants like succulents and cacti thrive in direct sunlight.
 Place them on a sunny windowsill or outdoors in a bright spot.

-- Indirect Light: Most houseplants, like ferns and peace lilies, prefer bright but indirect light.
+- Indirect Light: Some house plants, like ferns and peace lilies, prefer bright but indirect light.
 They do well near a window with filtered light or in a well-lit room.

 - Low Light: Some plants, like the ZZ plant or snake plant, can tolerate lower light conditions.
 They’re perfect for dimmer areas of your home.